-Guide to Alternative Dispute Resolution
+Guide to Non-Court Dispute Resolution

-What is Alternative Dispute Resolution (ADR)?
+What is Non-Court Dispute Resolution (NCDR)?

 Our video explains the different methods for resolving family breakdown.

-What are the advantages of ADR?
+What are the advantages of NCDR?

 Solving your problems in the courtroom is not only expensive but can be a lengthy process.
 What’s more, going to court can feel intimidating for some people and increase stress levels at a time which is already emotionally challenging.
 These heightened emotions can also increase the hostility that couples feel towards each other.